The Ultimate Guide to Calculating Labor Rates for Service Businesses

 • Overhead costs: General business expenses not directly related to labor, including rent, utilities, insurance, and administrative costs.

-Try our Field Service Software to help manage your business
+Try our Field Service Software to help small business owners manage their operations

 Step-by-Step Guide to Calculating Labor Rates

 A labor rate calculator is a powerful tool that simplifies the labor rate calculation process.
-By entering your employees' wages, benefits, and overhead costs, the calculator will automatically generate accurate labor rates, allowing you to focus on optimizing your pricing and increasing profitability.
+Enter your employees' pay, benefits, and other costs into the calculator.
+Then, it will calculate labor rates for you, so you can focus on setting prices and making more money.
 Follow these steps to calculate your labor rates:

 • Determine direct labor costs: Calculate the total hourly wages for each employee, including overtime, bonuses, and commissions.